Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The endocrine function of the ovaries, though it has some autonomy, is generally controlled by the hypothalamic-pituitary system.
-Their full function is possible only with adequate interaction of all levels of regulation: the central nervous system, hypothalamus, pituitary gland, uterus, and also with the normal function of other endocrine glands.
+The endocrine function of the ovaries, although having some autonomy, is generally under the control of the hypothalamic-pituitary system.
+Their full function is possible only with adequate interaction of all levels of regulation: the central nervous system, hypothalamus, pituitary gland, uterus, as well as with normal function of other endocrine glands.

-It is well known that with a variety of endocrine diseases, the function of the ovaries, as a rule, also suffers.
-Its reduction is a secondary hypofunction.
+It is well known that with various endocrine diseases, the ovarian function usually suffers.
+Its decrease is secondary hypofunction.
 It also includes those forms of the disease that occur as a result of disorders in the hypothalamic-pituitary system.
 The genesis of these disorders can be different: from functional disorders to tumor changes.

-At the heart of complex mechanisms of regulation of the function of the reproductive system is strictly a consistent relationship between the level and rhythms of the secretion of hypothalamic and pituitary hormones, constantly controlled by the releasing hormones of the hypothalamus.
-At the same time it is the hormones of the ovary that have the main regulatory role in the reproductive system.
-Various etiological factors can lead to a violation of the CNS-hypothalamic-pituitary-uterus chain.
-But always the consequence of these disorders is ovarian hypofunction, clinically manifested by chronic anovulation, menstrual cycle disorders or amenorrhea.
+The complex mechanisms of regulation of the reproductive system function are based on a strictly consistent relationship between the level and rhythm of secretion of hypothalamic and pituitary hormones, constantly controlled by releasing hormones of the hypothalamus.
+At the same time, it is the ovarian hormones that play the main regulatory role in the reproductive system.
+Various etiological factors can lead to disruption of the CNS-hypothalamus-pituitary-uterus chain.
+But the consequence of these disruptions is always ovarian hypofunction, clinically manifested by chronic anovulation, menstrual cycle disorders or amenorrhea.

-Ovarian hypofunction occurs in 0.1% of women under 30 and up to 1% in women under 40 years of age, and in patients with secondary amenorrhea -10%.
+Ovarian hypofunction occurs in 0.1% of women under 30 years of age and up to 1% of women under 40 years of age, and in 10% of patients with secondary amenorrhea.

 Primary: